-Although not required by the Takeover Directive, rules on the
+Although not required by the Takeover Directive, rules on

-could react to the competing bid by extending
+original bidder could react to the competing bid by extending

 the offer period or amending the terms of the offer.
 A

 competing bid is announced during the offer period.

 Tarja Wist and Samuel Isaksson